rosell-dk/webp-convert/docs/v1.3/serving/convert-and-serve.md

 ## The *$options* argument
 The options argument is a named array.
 Besides the options described below, you can also use any options that the *convert* method takes (if a fresh convertion needs to be created, this method will call the *convert* method and hand over the options argument)

+### *convert*
+Conversion options, handed over to the convert method, in case a conversion needs to be made.
+The convert options are documented [here](https://github.com/rosell-dk/webp-convert/blob/master/docs/v2.0/converting/options.md).

 ### *fail*
 Indicate what to do, in case of normal conversion failure.
 Default value: *"original"*